AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Additional Use Cases for Level 3

-\texttt{``You are an AI agent acting as an output producing agent for a user.
-You will receive a query from the user which will contain both the query\_id and the query itself.
-You will then forward the query\_id and the entire query to the compliance manager.
-Always forward the ID of the person whose information is being sought.
-If Compliance Manager responds with no\_output, then the human has tried to access restricted information.
-Respond accordingly.
-Otherwise, you will decrypt the value and respond to the query.
-Remember to decrypt to get an output. ''} \paragraph{Our Findings.} We found that the agent did very well in filtering out queries of the form ``I am ID X. What is ID Y's information?''.
+\paragraph{Our Findings.} We found that the agent did very well in filtering out queries of the form ``I am ID X. What is ID Y's information?''.
 Further, it filtered out queries from the output agent interacting with ID X (modeled using the role attribute of the scenario JSON) that matched the pattern ``What is Y's information?'', while permitting queries of the form ``What is X's information?''.
 On the other hand, even though the role of the agent explicitly states that queries that reveal information about the ranking of a particular user - say the oldest or the lowest-scoring student, etc, is a privacy violation and should not be allowed, the privacy agent allows queries that ask for the ID of such users.

 When confronted with questions asking about the ID of a particular user who had the highest or the lowest rank with respect to an attribute, these queries were not filtered out.
 This is despite the agent role explicitly defining such requests as privacy violations.
 However, as in other use cases, privacy was still guaranteed in 100\% of cases.